crystal-lang/rfcs/text/0007-event_loop-refactor.md

 This makes sense for a high-level API because you certainly want to write the entire thing.
 If you need to fill a buffer, you can use `read_fully`, but often you can keep working on whatever bunch is available right away.\
 I’m not sure if the event loop implementation of `write` should do the same.
 I’d suggest to change it to work the same as `read`, and return the number of bytes written.
 The intermediary implementation of `unbuffered_write` can then make sure to iterate until the entire slice is written down.
 This keeps the event loop implementation minimal and more versatile.

-### Type for sizes

-Currently, the return type of `unbuffered_read` is unspecified and there’s a bit of a mess.
-Technically, it can only be `Int32` because that’s the size of `Slice`.
-We could use the same in the event loop API.
-However, in order to be future proof for bigger sizes (<https://github.com/crystal-lang/crystal/issues/4011>), we could design the API with `SizeT` instead.
-Considering it’s a low-level system API, this should be fine and makes a lot of sense.\
-Currently, the only possible values would still be the positive range of `Int32`, so there would be no conversion risk.

 #### Socket

 One instance of this problem shows already in the core features: The event loop interface has type restrictions of the `Socket` namespace in abstract defs, but `Socket` is not in the core lib.